ansys/pyansys-dev-guide/doc/source/how-to/testing.rst

 that raise errors like ``TypeError`` or ``ValueError`` when users input the wrong data type or value can be reasonably tested.

-Code Coverage Enforcement
+Code coverage enforcement
 ~~~~~~~~~~~~~~~~~~~~~~~~~
 One way of enforcing unit test coverage with a project on GitHub is to use
 ``codecov.io`` to enforce minimum patch (and optionally project) coverage.
 Because
-this application is already available to the `PyAnsys Organization
+this app is already available to the `PyAnsys Organization
 <https://github.com/pyansys>`_, you can simply add a ``codecov.yml`` file to the root
 directory of your repository.
 This example file provides a sample configuration: